 Additionally, it is possible that certain features and tools might not be available anymore.
-The restored files from the archive might miss the necessary application or tool to use them.
+Older files might miss the necessary application or tool to use them.

 Dependency on specific OS versions and editing suites adds to the complications.

-For this reason, it makes sense to archive a complete workstation when it is replaced by a newer one.
+For this reason, it makes sense to archive a complete workstation by putting it away when it is replaced by a newer one.
 This way, all previous conditions, settings, and tools are available with minimum effort and in identical fashion.

 Taking care that everything in terms of hardware and software is archived that was used during production ensures maximum compatibility and universal access.